jspears/psj/README.md

 #A Pure JS implementation of JSP.
 Giving it a go.
-I think JSP2.2 got a lot right, particularly in the *.tag file bit.
-Something that most template engines in javascript land fail miserable at, including other templates.
+I think JSP2 got a lot right, particularly in the .tag file bit.
+It does something that most template engines in javascript land fail miserable at, including other templates.
 So this is my attempt of implementing a JSP template engine in JS.
 It's mostly working.
 Have a bunch of tags to write, but for the most part it should be working.

-##Usage: No usage yet see JSP - work in progress.
-So there is an example sort of app.js, going to rework these bits move it all to an example directory.
+#Usage:
+see example/app.js

+#State:
-Working so far:
+##Working so far:
 *Express Plugin
 *c:forEach
 *c:set